rohanmahy/mls-ratchet-tree-options/draft-mahy-mls-ratchet-tree-options.md

 of the `ratchet_tree` extension in the GroupInfo scales roughly linearly.
 Even using `basic` credentials, this object gets large quickly.
-If `x509` credentials are used, the size increases much more rapidly, and if a post-quantum ciphersuite (for example {{?I-D.mahy-mls-xwing}}) is used, the size will increase even more rapidly with each new member.
+If `x509` credentials are used, the size increases much more rapidly, and if a post-quantum ciphersuite (for example {{?I-D.ietf-mls-pq-ciphersuites}}) is used, the size will increase even more rapidly with each new member.

 In some systems that require unencrypted handshake messages, the hub tracks commits as they are sent and constructs changes to the `ratchet_tree` as